aineo/glasses-style/README.md

 # glasses-style
-Glasses try on project with stylization
+Glasses try on project with stylization.

+`glasses-style` contains few dependencies and is written using mediapipe and three.js.

 ## Setup project